 Another good way to cultivate empathy is by teaching.
 Whether it’s just teaching your kid how to swim or a friend how to juggle, teaching requires a lot of patience and practice.
 If you get an opportunity to teach about the product or service you support to your new colleague, take it up immediately.
 You will be able to see what new customers struggle with.
 You will see how each person understands things differently.
 This will add to your perspective and it will increase your ability to feel empathy.

-How to express empathy?
+How can you express empathy?

 Expressing empathy is as important as cultivating it.
 Customers need to know that you do understand how they feel through words, body language and other cues depending on how the conversation is happening.
 Here are some points to keep in mind to successfully express empathy: